chaos-adept/monkey-tournament/README.md

 ----------------
 * provide social authorization
 * collect attempt by a period of the time, winner based on self entered attempts
-* persist all attempt in format ready for logstash